-1See McMillan and Zoido [20] for an interesting account of media corruption in Peru.
-Montesino insisted on keeping detailed records, either written or videotaped, of his transactions with judges, politicians, and the media.
+2 See John McMillan and Pablo Zoido (2004) for an interesting account of media corruption in Peru.
+Vladimiro Montesinos, head of Peru's National Intelligence Service, insisted on keeping detailed records, either written or videotaped, of his transactions with judges, politicians, and the media.
 The amounts paid to the media were about one hundred times larger than those paid to judges and politicians.
 On this basis, McMillan and Zoido argue that, by revealed preference, the media exercised the strongest check on government.

-2All three of those policies were indeed in place at various stages of the Italian post-war history.
+3 All three of those policies were indeed in place at various stages of the Italian postwar history.
 The two newspapers, La Stampa and Corriere, have generally been regarded as pro-government or at least non-adversarial, independent of the party in office.